Skip to Content

 Is this the only way to cook poppadoms?

 Nope.
-Frying them like you do in this recipe is the way it would be done at Indian restaurant.
+Frying them like you do in this recipe is the way it would be done at Indian restaurants.
 You could also cook them in a microwave for about 30 – 40 seconds and watch as they become crispy.
+It actually works and with a lot less oil since there is no deep frying.

 Working ahead and storage

-You can fry your poppadoms a good week in advance.
+You can fry these up a good week in advance.
 That’s how they are done at most restaurants.
 Keep the fried poppadoms in air-tight containers in a cool location such as a cupboard.

 Once you make your poppadoms, you might like to make one or more of these to dip them in.